 Where To Teach English In North America

-Are you contemplating relocating to teach English in North America and explore the continent and the education system?
+Are you contemplating relocating to teach English abroad in North America and explore the continent and the education system?
 Well, be prepared for a real challenge.
-The North American teaching market is highly competitive and you would be joining a long queue of eager aspirants.
+The North American teaching market is highly competitive and you would be joining a long queue of eager aspirants as it contains some of the most sought after and best countries to teach English.
 After all, this rich region of the world offers a lifestyle, cultural experience and political philosophy that have often set the tone for the rest of the world.
 Besides, you would have the pleasure of teaching in one of the most well-equipped school systems with an amazingly diverse student population – an experience that is professionally rewarding.

 Teaching in North America will not make you rich financially.
 Salaries normally range from $2500-$4500 per month depending on your qualifications and experience.
 This would allow you to live comfortably, but not luxuriously.
 But the experience is bound to enrich you in several other ways.